hexbatch/apple-core/core-docs/step-0-users-groups/user-api.md

 Users authenticate via bearer token created.
 Many bearer tokens can be created, and then destroyed.
-Its possible to destroy all tokens and lock out the user.
+It is possible to destroy all tokens and lock out the user.

 There is an admin layer to list users and reset tokens see [admin-api.md](user-admin-tasks.md)